Rudd-O/rattlesnakeos-build/jenkins.md

 ## Manually flash the `*-factory-latest.tar.xz` once

+The resulting images will appear as artifacts of the Jenkins job run.
+You can download the factory latest tarball from there.

-Flash the built image to your phone using the standard `fastboot` flashing procedure documented everywhere.
+Unpack the factory latest tarball.
+Then flash the built image to your phone using the standard `fastboot` flashing procedure documented everywhere.
 You'll find it in the artifacts page of the build (and, if you so chose, your release Web server as well).